vondacho/publications/bdd_for_better_software_products/README.md

 # Why

-We need to minimise friction caused by misunderstandings between software development and software requirements, proposing an innovative approach to software specification.
-This approach should facilitate a common understanding and encourage each stakeholder—the product person, software engineer, and test engineer—to be accountable for the quality of the delivered increments.
+We need to minimise the friction caused by misunderstandings between the software development team and those responsible for the software requirements by proposing an innovative approach to software specification.
+The **Behaviour-Driven Development** technique promotes a shared understanding and holds each stakeholder — the product owner, software engineer and test engineer — accountable for the quality of the delivered increments.